JsonStringCompact¶

 - Returns

-if memory allocation fails. - Exception safety: Strong guarantee.
+HAKKA_JSON_NOT_ENOUGH_MEMORYif memory allocation fails. - Exception safety: Strong guarantee.

 - Returns